Phantomape/blog-posts/Deadlock.md

 2. Hold-and-wait condition.
 Processes currently holding resources that were granted earlier can request new resources.
 3. No-preemption condition.
 Resources previously granted cannot be forcibly taken away from a process.
 They must be explicitly released by the process holding them
 4. Circular wait condition.
 There must be a circular list of two or more processes, each of which is waiting for a resource held by the next member of the chain.

+#   Recovery from Deadlock
+*   Recovery through preemption: take a resource away from its current owner and give it to another process

+*   Recovery through rollback: have processes checkpointed periodically

+*   Recovery throuth killing processes: kill the current process